 Our reasoning:

-• Cost: Since the company does everything for you, they charge for it.
-These often get expensive quickly as your usage increases.
+- Cost: Since the company does everything for you, they charge for it.
+These can get expensive as your usage increases.

-With managed CI/CD, you're paying for convenience but losing out on performance and flexibility.
+With managed CI/CD, you're paying for convenience but can lose out on performance and flexibility.
 This makes it a great fit for simple projects with common workflow requirements.

 Popular managed CI/CD tools include: